TheOtherMarcus/Pii/README.md

 $ python q_files.py
 ```

 In the graph that opens in your browser, double click on a node to expand or contract it.
-Double click on an edge to remove all edges with the same name.
+Double click on an edge to remove all edges with that name.
 ALT-Click will open content in nodes with dashed border.
-Delete all selected nodes and edges with the trash can.
+Remove all selected nodes and edges with the trash can.